whikloj/Sparql_101/README.md

 }
 ```

+So here we are creating our own graph made of people that have children that have children.

 | subject | predicate | object |
 | :---: | :---: | :---: |
 | &lt;test:flintstones#Barney&gt; | &lt;test:flintstones#grandparentOf&gt; | &lt;test:flintstones#Chip&gt; |